Flow with the Force Field: Learning 3D Compliant Flow Matching Policies from Force and Demonstration-Guided Simulation Data: APPROACH

 \subsection{Generating Force-Informed Data from Simulation}

-We provide a light-weight data generation method for force-sensitive tasks without doing any training but directly warping a single human demonstration under new initial conditions in simulation.
-As shown in Figure \ref{fig:pipeline}, We first use FACTR \cite{liu2025factr} with force feedback to teleoperate a Franka in IsaacGym and collect a human demonstration.
-We then split \(D_h\) into free-space and in-contact segments (Fig.~\ref{fig:datagen_example}): \(D_f\) (length \(T_f\)) where \(\|F^r\|=0\), and \(D_c\) (length \(T_c\)) where \(\|F^r\|>0\).
-Prior to warping the demonstration trajectory, we apply domain randomization to the object's pose, mass and friction in simulation, yielding new initial conditions \(x_{ee}^{r}(0)\) and \(x_{obj}^{r}(0)\) that differ from those in \(D_h\).
+We provide a light-weight data generation method for force-sensitive tasks without doing any training, but directly warping a single human demonstration under new initial conditions in simulation.
+As shown in Fig. \ref{fig:pipeline}, we first use FACTR \cite{liu2025factr} with force feedback to teleoperate a Franka in IsaacGym and collect a human demonstration.
+We then split \(D_h\) into free-space and in-contact segments (Fig.~\ref{fig:datagen_example}): \(D_f\) (length \(T_f\)) where \(\|F\|=0\), and \(D_c\) (length \(T_c\)) where \(\|F\|>0\).
+Prior to warping the demonstration trajectory, we apply domain randomization to the end effector's pose and the object's pose, mass, and friction in simulation, yielding new initial conditions that differ from those in \(D_h\).
 Our goal is to generate a new demonstration consistent with these randomized conditions by decomposing and warping \(D_h\).